daviseford/aos-reminders/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+_Note: We currently do not have any unit tests.
+Don't worry about this command for now_

 ### `yarn build`